 - Goods which are produced on Buyer’s demand are subject to a minimum order value of EUR 1,000 net.

 - Unless otherwise expressly agreed, the selling prices as well as all quotations and calculations shall be in EUR.

-- Unless different terms of payment have been agreed upon by separate contract, the following shall apply; 2 % discount on the value of goods (excluding the costs of packaging, carriage and similar costs) for payments within 10 days after invoice date; net payment within 30 days of the date of invoice, unless different terms of payment are indicated in price lists for special product ranges.
-No discount shall be granted on tooling costs or on orders for goods with a net value below EUR 305.
+- Unless different terms of payment have been agreed upon by separate contract, the following shall apply; 2 % discount on the value of goods (excluding the costs of packaging, carriage and similar costs) for payments within 10 days after invoice date; payment without deduction within 30 days after invoice date, unless different terms of payment are indicated in price lists for special product ranges.
 The afore-mentioned discount will only be granted on the condition that all payments in respect of earlier shipments have been discharged in full.
+In contrast to the general stipulation above, capital goods and tools are due without deduction immediately after invoice date.
+Moreover, no discount shall be granted on orders for goods with a net value below EUR 500.
 Payment must be rendered irrespective of any notification of defects.
 The place of performance in respect of payment shall be Münchberg.